h0tPlug1n/Web-Penetration-Testing-Report-Sample/README.md

 # Web-Penetration-Testing-Report---Sample
 This is Web Application Penetration Testing Report made for everybody who wanted a glance of how to make a professional report for pentetring purpose.
 The penetration testing has been done in a sample testable website.
 No system/organization has been harmed.
 The VAPT session has been conducted in a safe and simulated enivironment.
 Before performing any VAPT on any site, take prior permission to do so.

+`The Word file has also been given for you to modify your own report without making it from scratch.`

 ## Details required in the Report

 ### `Introduction`